FlowiseAI/FlowiseDocs/use-cases/upserting-data.md

 ## Setup

-Let's say we have a long dataset in PDF format that we need to upsert to your [Upstash Vector Store](../integrations/langchain/vector-stores/upstash-vector.md) so we could instruct an LLM to retrieve specific information from that document.
+Let's say we have a long dataset in PDF format that we need to upsert to our [Upstash Vector Store](../integrations/langchain/vector-stores/upstash-vector.md) so we could instruct an LLM to retrieve specific information from that document.

 In order to do that, and for illustrating this tutorial, we would need to create an **upserting flow** with 5 different nodes: